Bengal's new DGP Rajeev Kumar: From controversial accusations to high-stakes investigations | Politics

 Formerly a favoured officer of ex-chief minister Buddhadeb Bhattacharya, Kumar's rise is marked by both controversies and acclaim.

 A 1989-batch IPS officer with an engineering degree from IIT Roorkee, Kumar held prominent positions such as commissioner of Kolkata Police, joint commissioner (Special Task Force), and director general (CID), among others.
-Under his leadership, the STF of Kolkata Police gained notoriety for its operations against Maoist leaders and criminals.
+Under his leadership, the STF of Kolkata Police gained notoriety for its operations against Maoists.

-A native of Uttar Pradesh, Kumar, serving as the STF chief in 2009, faced allegations from TMC's then national general secretary, Mukul Roy.
-Roy accused him of engaging in phone surveillance on behalf of the Left Front government, targeting the then railway minister and TMC leader Mamata Banerjee.
+A native of Uttar Pradesh, Kumar, while serving as the STF chief in 2009, faced allegations from TMC's then national general secretary Mukul Roy.
+Roy accused him of engaging in phone surveillance on behalf of the Left Front government, targeting the then railway minister Mamata Banerjee.

 Former Delhi Police commissioner Neeraj Kumar in his book 'Dial D for Don' praised Rajeev Kumar's investigation as senior superintendent of CID after the American Center attack in 2001 and the high-profile kidnapping case of Khadim shoe company's CEO Partha Pratim Roy Burman.

-Known for standing by his subordinates, Kumar earned immense respect within the police force and was described as a true team leader.
+A fitness freak and a daredevil officer, Kumar has earned immense respect within the police force for standing by his subordinates and was described by them as a true team leader.

 In 2011, when TMC led by Mamata Banerjee stormed to power by defeating the Left Front, attempts were made to reassign Kumar to a less significant position, but senior police officers intervened to prevent the move.